mienaikoe/ziyu/Chapters/4-7-Chapter29.md

 He gripped my arm and stooped down to look closely at me.

 "Casra could have made so much money for the two of you.
 But thi didn't have the willpower.
-Let's just say I added some fuel to a small fire named Lissa and things kind of spiralled from there."
+Let's just say I added some fuel to a small fire named Shinna and things kind of spiralled from there."

 "Fuck you!"